srsholmes/zucchini-test-project/README.md

-# Barebones Boilerplate
+# Zucchini test project
-A Boilerplate without any bloat using browserify and babel.
+A project to test out Zucchini stuff.